 Meet the civil rights group whose rhetoric comes from Wise Use, whose support comes from Monsanto, and whose agenda coincides precisely with that of George W. Bush.

 Of course, such attempts to position biotech’s soap box behind a black man’s face neither began nor ended in Johannesburg.
 In late 1999, for instance, a street protest against genetic engineering in Washington DC was disrupted by a group of African-Americans bearing placards such as “Biotech saves children’s lives.”
 A Baptist Church from a poor neighborhood had, the New York Times revealed, been paid by Monsanto’s PR firm to bus in the counter-demonstrators.
 But Johannesburg does seem to have been a kind of watershed.
 Since then, Monsanto’s fake parade has really begun to hit its stride.
-And from US administration platforms to UN headquarters, from Capitol Hill to the European Parliament, we’ve been treated to a veritable minstrelsy of lobbying.
+[From] US administration platforms to UN headquarters, from Capitol Hill to the European Parliament.

 In a talk on biotechnology at the Natural History Museum in London in May 2003, the world-renowned American botanist, Dr Peter Raven, noted CORE’s strong concern about the obstruction of technological advancement.
 “Last month, the Congress of Racial Equality (CORE), one of America’s most venerable and respected civil rights groups, confronted Greenpeace at a public event and accused it of ‘eco-manslaughter’ through its support of international policies limiting development and the expansion of technology to the developing world’s poor.”